-- (a) Inmates shall have the freedom to make a religious commitment, change a religious commitment, or reject religion altogether. - (b) Inmates may request a Declaration of Faith form to register a change in religious affiliation.
+- (a) Offenders shall have the freedom to make a religious commitment, change a religious commitment, or reject religion altogether. - (b) Offenders may request a Declaration of Faith form to register a change in religious affiliation.
 All requests to change religious affiliation will be reviewed separately.
-All requests must be completed by the inmate and submitted to the facility chaplain or other designated staff.
-Any change shall be documented on the inmate's religious preference information in OPUS.
-The inmate's religious property specific to her/his former religious preference must be sent outside the facility or destroyed according to the inmate preference and facility policy.
+Once a religious affiliation is declared, a request for change will not be considered until 12 months from the previous Declaration of Faith date.
+All requests must be completed by the offender and submitted to the facility chaplain or other designated staff.
+Any change shall be documented on the offender's religious preference information in OPUS.
+The offender's religious property specific to her/his former religious preference must be sent outside the facility or destroyed according to the offender preference and facility policy.

-.0105 INMATE REQUEST FOR RELIGIOUS ASSISTANCE
+.0105 OFFENDER REQUEST FOR RELIGIOUS ASSISTANCE

-(a) An inmate whose religion is not currently recognized by Prisons or whose religious request cannot be met within the framework of existing approved religious services must submit a written request for assistance using the designated DC-572 Inmate Request for Religious Assistance: Fact Sheet form.
+(a) An offender whose religion is not currently recognized by Prisons or whose religious request cannot be met within the framework of existing approved religious services must submit a written request for assistance using the designated DC-572 Request for Religious Assistance: Fact Sheet form.

-(b) The form shall be made available to any inmate, upon request, regardless of custody status.
-The form must be submitted to the facility chaplain or other designated staff by the inmate.
-Upon receipt of the completed form, the facility chaplain or other designated staff shall process the inmate's request for religious assistance.

-- (c) The inmate must provide an authoritative source of information for the requested religion or faith practice to the facility chaplain or designated staff in order to verify the existence of the religion. - (d) The facility chaplain or designee will have 30 days to assist the inmate with the request.
-Upon completion of the inmate's DC-572, the facility chaplain or other designated staff will create a memorandum detailing the steps taken to provide assistance and shall forward the DC-572, memo, and other pertinent information to the Chaplaincy Services Director.
-If this step has not been complete within 30 days, the chaplain will send a letter to the inmate, facility head, and the Chaplaincy Services Director advising of the status of the inmate's request. - (e) An inmate's request for religious accommodation shall be evaluated by the Religious Practices Committee within 90 days and the inmate will be notified of the committee's recommendation.
+- (b) The form shall be made available to any offender, upon request, regardless of custody status.
+The form must be submitted to the facility chaplain or other designated staff by the offender.
+Upon receipt of the completed form, the facility chaplain or other designated staff shall process the offender's request for religious assistance. - (c) The offender must provide an authoritative source of information for the requested religion or faith practice to the facility chaplain or designated staff in order to verify the existence of the religion. - (d) The facility chaplain or designee will have 30 days to assist the offender with the request.
+Upon completion of the DC-572, the facility chaplain or other designated staff will create a memorandum detailing the steps taken to provide assistance and shall forward the DC-572, memo, and other pertinent information to the Chaplaincy Services Director.
+If this step has not been complete within 30 days, the chaplain will send a letter to the offender, facility head, and the Chaplaincy Services Director advising of the status of the offender's request. - (e) An offender's request for religious accommodation shall be evaluated by the Religious Practices Committee within 120 days and the offender will be notified of the committee's recommendation.
 The Religious Practice committee will conduct a subject matter review and research the information provided.
 The committee's recommendation and the DC-572 shall be maintained by the Chaplaincy Services Director.
-Should the Religious Practices Committee recommend the establishment of policy for a new religious or faith practice, the draft policy will be sent through the normal chain of command for review.
+If the Religious Practices Committee recommends the establishment of policy for a new religious or faith practice, the draft policy will be sent through the normal chain of command for review.
 Any legal review will be documented and forwarded back to the Prisons for disposition.
-If this step is not completed within 90 days, the Chaplaincy Services Director will send a letter to the inmate, facility head, the facility chaplain or other designated staff advising them of the status of the inmate's request.
+If this step is not completed within 120 days, the Chaplaincy Services Director will send a letter to the offender, facility head, the facility chaplain or other designated staff advising them of the status of the offender's request.